SemVer Is Not About You

 and minor

-, as far as the actual behavior of version resolution algorithm goes.
+, as far as the actual behavior of the version resolution algorithm goes.
 I am sympathetic to

 this argument!